FFXIV-CombatReborn/.github/profile/README.md

 ## [Rotation Solver Reborn](https://github.com/FFXIV-CombatReborn/RotationSolverReborn)
 - Fork of RotationSolver by Archi, with our own customizations, a combat solver.
-- Maintained and developed mainly by LTS, Nostra, croizat/Jaksuhn, with the baseline code by Archi and the various other contributors on his repo.
+- Maintained and developed mainly by LTS and Nostra with the baseline code by Archi and the various other contributors on his repo.
 - Support can be found on [Combat Reborn Discord](https://discord.gg/p54TZMPnC9).

 ## [Bossmod Reborn](https://github.com/FFXIV-CombatReborn/BossmodReborn)